-Vitamin E (tocopherol) is a fat-soluble vitamin found in foods such as green vegetables, cereals, eggs, oils, liver, chicken, and fish.
+Vitamin E (tocopherol) is a fat-soluble vitamin found in green vegetables, cereals, eggs, oils, liver, chicken, and fish.
 Vitamin E prevents the oxidation of vitamin A, deoxyribonucleic acid (DNA), and cell membrane phospholipids from free oxygen radicals.
 It is necessary for the proper functioning of the reproductive system, the growth of muscles, and the resistance of the red blood cell membranes to hemolysis.

 Vitamin E deficiency causes hemolytic anemia and neurological abnormalities.